PYMehra/Rohit2147160/readme.md

-Hey This is Piyush Mehra, I am a software engineer from India.
+Hey, this is Piyush Mehra.
+I am a software engineer from India.
 Looking to collaborate with techy people to work on different projects